 From memory it cost me $20 to have my book cover designed, this included the cost of having a back cover made up for hard cover copies as well as e-books.

 I tried to format my own document for downloading to Kindle Direct Publishers, however, I found after doing this that certain parts of the book did not look their best when downloaded onto a Kindle device, so in the end I paid someone through Fiverr to reformat it for Kindle.
 My book was not that straight forward as I had several examples of resumes throughout the book which needed to be produced as images for formatting purposes, but the lady who took the job on soon worked out how best to do this.
 This cost me $40 but was well worth it.
-I had spent days earlier trying to get it right!
+I had spent days earlier trying to get it right myself!

 I self published my book through Kindle Direct Publishing.
 It's a straight forward procedure to set up an account, all you need at hand is your tax file number, bank account and contact details.